Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

 \subsection{Other Results}

-\textbf{\name Ablation Study.} To allow \name to operate in different bitrate regimes, we can adjust its hyper-parameters.
+\textbf{\namereparo Ablation Study.} To allow \namereparo to operate in different bitrate regimes, we can adjust its hyper-parameters.
 For example, we can compress $t$ adjacent frames into the same fixed size $h\times w$ tokens, which reduces the effective bitrate by a factor of $t$ at the cost of an additional latency of $t-1$ frames.
 We can also modify the number of residual blocks used in the encoder and decoder, which changes the number of tokens to represent a frame.
 More tokens per frame correspond to better PSNR and higher bitrate due to better representational power.
 We can also use different codebook sizes; larger codebook sizes produce higher PSNR at the cost of a larger bitrate.
-In \Fig{variants}, we show the PSNR-bitrate curve of \name under different hyper-parameters with a low loss level, demonstrating that \name~can be adapted to a large range of bitrates by varying the codec and loss recovery module trained under different hyper-parameters.
-For example, \name can choose to encode two frames together at the cost of \SI{33}{ms} higher latency and achieve almost half bitrate (red curve and orange curve). \name can also use a larger codebook to achieve higher PSNR at the cost of more bits needed to encode each token index (red curve and blue curve).
+In \Fig{variants}, we show the PSNR-bitrate curve of \namereparo under different hyper-parameters with a low loss level, demonstrating that \namereparo~can be adapted to a large range of bitrates by varying the codec and loss recovery module trained under different hyper-parameters.
+For example, \namereparo can choose to encode two frames together at the cost of \SI{33}{ms} higher latency and achieve almost half bitrate (red curve and orange curve). \namereparo can also use a larger codebook to achieve higher PSNR at the cost of more bits needed to encode each token index (red curve and blue curve).
 By default, we use the middle red curve (t=1, number of tokens per frame=32$\times$32, codebook size=1024) for \SI{30}{fps} 512$\times$512 videos in our main experiments.

-\textbf{Latency.} In \Tab{latency}, we present the latency of different modules in \name.
-The neural codec and loss recovery modules of \name have higher encoding and decoding latencies compared to traditional FEC schemes, since they require heavy computation.
-For our unoptimized implementation, the total inference delay incurred by \name is \SI{60.9}{ms}.
-With typical network queuing delays of \SI{50}{ms}, the end-to-end delay of \name is about \SI{110}{ms}, which meets the industry recommendation of \SI{150}{ms} for maximum tolerable latency for interactive video applications \cite{itu}.
-We expect that standard techniques to improve model efficiency~\cite{mobilenet,efficientnet,architecture_search} can further reduce the latency.
+\textbf{Latency.} In \Tab{latency}, we present the latency of different modules in \namereparo.
+The neural codec and loss recovery modules of \namereparo have higher encoding and decoding latencies compared to traditional FEC schemes, since they require heavy computation.
+For our implementation, the total inference delay incurred by \namereparo is \SI{45.5}{ms}.
+With typical network queuing delays of \SI{50}{ms}, the end-to-end delay of \namereparo is less than \SI{100}{ms}, which meets the industry recommendation of \SI{150}{ms} for maximum tolerable latency for interactive video applications \cite{itu}.